 Michael Spino, Ph.D is a long time non-resident faculty member at the United States Sports Academy.
 He has taught and coached throughout the world and is the author of six books on the mental and physical aspects of sport.
 His book “Beyond Jogging: The Innerspaces of Running” was on the New York Times best seller list.
 As a college cross-country and distance coach at Georgia Tech and Life University, he coached many All-Americans and won 12 national championships.
 He is the Founder and CEO of True Champion LLC, a mind and body online coaching company.
 He was the Director of the Esalen Sports Center and earned his Ph.D at the University in Europe- Lille2 University of Law and Sport, one of Europe’s most prestigious sport-research institutions.

-Dr. Bonnie Tiell, Professor of Sports Management at Tiffin University, is recognized for her contributions to intercollegiate athletic administration and global sports.
+Dr. Bonnie Tiell, Professor of Sports Management at Tiffin University in Tiffin, Ohio, is recognized for her contributions to intercollegiate athletic administration and global sports.
 Tiell works with members of the World Olympians Association to supervise educational programs at the Olympic Games in Athens, Greece; Beijing, China; London, England; and Rio de Janeiro, Brazil (2016).
 She has presented research, taught, or collaborated on sports projects throughout five continents and has extensive publishing experience.
 She is the co-founder of the NCAA/NACWAA Women’s Leadership Symposium serving almost 1500 female students and aspiring administrators in college athletics.
 At Tiffin University, Tiell has served as Dean of Graduate Education, NCAA Faculty Athletic Representative, MBA Chairperson, Senior Woman Administrator, Assistant Athletic Director, and Head Coach for volleyball, softball (national qualifier 1993) and tennis (national qualifier 2003).
 She earned a Bachelor’s of Education from Troy University, a Masters in Sport Administration from the University of North Carolina-Chapel Hill, and a Doctorate in Sport Management and Human Resources from the United States Sports Academy where she was recognized as the 2014 Alumnus of Year.
 As a former recipient of the Region 4 Excellence in Teaching Award through the Accreditation Council of Business Schools and Programs, Tiell is also a member of the Tiffin University Athletic Hall of Fame and recipient of the 2013 Great Lakes Intercollegiate Athletics Conference Donahue Service Award.